-The Employer and the Union will continue to operate the Joint Labor Management Committee in compliance with current Oregon law and administrative rules.
+The Employer and the Union will continue to operate the Joint Labor Management Safety Committee in compliance with current Oregon law and administrative rules.
 The Employer shall continue the existing Convention Center Safety Committee in compliance with current law and regulations.
-Other safety committees at other Employer facilities where the Union represents bargaining unit employees will be continued consistent with current law and regulations.
+One representative each from the swing and graveyard shifts shall meet on a monthly basis with the Chair of the Safety Committee, or designee, to review safety issues and concerns and to make recommendations to the Safety Committee.
+Union representatives will be paid for attending Safety Committee meetings.
+After each shift bid process, the Union will provide written notice to the Director of Operations of the representative from each shift.

 The Safety Committee shall inquire and make recommendations to the Employer on all safety issues in the work area.
-Any employee who observes an unsafe condition or acts in the workplace shall promptly report the same to [his/her] their supervisor.
+Any employee who observes an unsafe condition or acts in the workplace shall promptly report the same to their supervisor.
 The supervisor shall promptly take appropriate action.